TOSHISTATS/Malay-consumer-complain-clasiffication/README.md

 # Malay-consumer-complaints-clasiffication

-Classify 5000 samples of customer complaints in banks.
-These are classified as one of 5 classes.
+Classify 5000 samples of consumer complaints in banks.
+These are classified as one of 5 classes below.

     Mortgage,
     Checking or savings account,